MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 ![mr-learning-base](images/mr-learning-base/base-02-section6-step1-3.png)

 > [!IMPORTANT]
 > Typically, you will use the DefaultHoloLens2ConfigurationProfile when developing for HoloLens 2.
-However, for the purpose of this tutorial, you will use the DefaultMixedRealityToolkitConfigurationProfile, then in the next tutorial, [Creating user interface and configure Mixed Reality Toolkit](mrlearning-base-ch2.md), you will change to the DefaultHoloLens2ConfigurationProfile.
+However, for the purpose of this tutorial, you will use the DefaultMixedRealityToolkitConfigurationProfile, then in the next tutorial, [Configuring the Mixed Reality Toolkit profiles](mr-learning-base-03.md), you will change to the DefaultHoloLens2ConfigurationProfile.

 In the Unity menu, select **File** > **Save As...** to open the Save Scene window: